holgerd77/django-dynamic-scraper/docs/getting_started.rst

 In addition to our scraper we also need a :ref:`scraper_runtime` to run our scraper.
 To create a :ref:`scraper_runtime` object in your django admin, create a :ref:`scheduler_runtime` object first, leaving all the values in their default state.
-Than create a :ref:`scraper_runtime` object, giving it a meaningful name ('Wikinews Scraper Runtime'), assign the created scheduler runtime object to it and save the scraper runtime object.
+Than create a :ref:`scraper_runtime` object, giving it a meaningful name ('Wikinews Runtime'), assign the created scheduler runtime object as well as the created scraper to it and save the scraper runtime object.

 Create the domain entity reference object (NewsWebsite) for our open news example